- Academic Appeals

 accused

-The Student (or students) who are alleged to have committed an offence under the Code and the allegations have not yet be proven.
+The Student (or students) who are alleged to have committed an offence under the Code prior to a finding of guilt.

 assault